Jugendhackt/antisurveillancerouter/README.md

 # antisurveillancerouter

-for using the graphhopper api, you have to insert your api key into the ./public/js/geocode.js
+to be able to use the graphhopper api, you have to insert your api key into the ./public/js/geocode.js